usnistgov/metaschema/toolchains/xslt-M4/README.md

 ## Generate documentation

-For any metaschema (including the 'all' i.e. combined models metaschema) a range of documentation artifacts are produced for consumption by Hugo (ingest into a static published documentation repository / web sites).
+For any metaschema a range of documentation artifacts are produced for consumption by Hugo (ingest into a static published documentation repository / web sites).

 Accordingly see these XProc pipelines for details: